** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 var index = AS_ARRAY(someField); // index = [[10, 20], [20], [30, 10, 20]]

-RANDOMIZE - function generates random string according to the provided string length, it returns array of characters
+RANDOMIZE - This function generates random string according to the provided string length and it returns an array of characters.

 Input 1 is the length, number type, which defines how many characters need to be returned.